Willgran/Crowdfunding_ETL/README.md

 Extract and transform the crowdfunding.xlsx Excel data to create a category DataFrame that has the following columns:

- -A "category_id" column that has entries going sequentially from "cat1" to "catn", where n is the number of unique categories
+ - A "category_id" column that has entries going sequentially from "cat1" to "catn", where n is the number of unique categories

  * A "category" column that contains only the category titles